hanabi/hanabi.github.io/Reference.md

 ### Elimination & Chop Focus

 * Sometimes, giving a clue can change the *Elimination Notes* that are written on a hand (e.g. reducing the amount of *Elimination Notes* from 4 to 1).
-* The focus of such a clue is evaluated **before** the clue is given.
+* The focus of such a clue is evaluated **before** the clue is given (just like how any other clue works).
 * For example, in 3-player game:
   * Red 1 is played on the stacks.
   * Alice discards red 2.
 She writes *Elimination Notes* for red 2 on slot 2, slot 3, slot 4, and slot 5.
   * Bob clues number 3 to Alice, touching four 3's on slot 1, slot 2, slot 3, and slot 4.
   * Alice now knows that the red 2 is exactly on slot 5.
   * Alice also knows that Bob's number 3 clue must be a *Play Clue* on the red 3.
-The clue is either focused on slot 1 (her newest card) or slot 4 (her "new" chop after red 2 is accounted for).
+The clue is either focused on slot 1 (her newest card) or slot 4 (her "new" chop after the red 2 is accounted for).
   * Alice knows that you evaluate where the chop is before clues are given, so the clue must be focused on slot 1.

 <br />